A centenary of change at Quebec House

 " Quebec House is such a unique place with so many stories to tell.
 This centenary year is the perfect opportunity to discover more, whether it’s about General Wolfe and the Battle of Quebec or what life was really like in the early 1700s."

-Exciting events and new objects on display
+Exciting new objects on display

 From this spring we’ll be exploring new stories about Wolfe and the past 100 years.
 We’ll be hosting a range of events and activities for people of all ages to have some Georgian fun.